apache/tajo/tajo-docs/src/main/sphinx/configuration/catalog_configuration.rst

     <value>jdbc:derby:<absolute directory>;create=true</value>
   </property>

 Since Derby is a file-based embedded database, it stores data into a specified directory.
-So, you need to specify the directory for storing data files instead of specifing JDBC URI with hostname and port.
+So, you need to specify the directory for storing data files instead of specifying JDBC URI with hostname and port.
 For example, in case where you use '/var/data/tajo-catalog' as a derby store directory, you should set configs as follows:

 .. code-block:: xml